Judiciary of Poland

-The judiciary of Poland (sądownictwo w Polsce /pl/) are the authorities exercising the judicial power of the Polish state on the basis of Chapter 8 of the Constitution of Poland.
-(Note: There are many other legally established quasi-judicial bodies, e.g. judicial disciplinary panels of self-regulating professions, but they are not courts within the meaning of the Constitution.
-Only the judicial bodies derived from the Constitution may issue verdicts in the name of Poland.)
-As in almost all countries of continental Europe, the Polish judiciary operates within the framework of civil law.
+The judiciary of Poland (sądownictwo w Polsce /pl/) includes all authorities exercising the judicial power of the Polish state on the basis of Chapter 8 of the Constitution.
+(Note: There are many other legally established quasi-judicial bodies, e.g. judicial disciplinary panels of self-regulating professions, but they are not courts within the meaning of the Constitution and are not covered in this article.)
+The Polish judiciary operates within the framework of civil law, like most of continental Europe.

 The Constitution formally divides the judiciary into the courts (sądy) and the tribunals (trybunały).
 The courts process the vast majority of cases and are tasked with administering justice (wymiar sprawiedliwości).
 Administrative courts (sądy administracyjne) review complaints challenging the legality of administrative proceedings.
-Military courts (sądy wojskowe) serve as criminal courts for the military.
+Military courts (sądy wojskowe) are criminal courts for servicemembers stationed in Poland.
 All other cases (including cases where jurisdiction is not specifically mentioned) are processed in common courts (sądy powszechne).
-The Supreme Court is the court of last resort in all non-administrative cases, but is technically distinct from the common or military courts; the Supreme Administrative Court is the top court for administrative matters.
+The Supreme Court is the court of last resort in all non-administrative cases, while administrative matters go to the Supreme Administrative Court.
 Everyone has a guaranteed right to appeal to a court of higher instance, but appeals and cassations to the apex courts are limited by law; therefore, only a fraction of cases may reach them.

-There are currently two tribunals, which are separate from the rest of the judiciary.
-The Constitutional Tribunal (Trybunał Konstytucyjny) rules on the compliance of challenged statutes with the Constitution and is the only court in Poland that can strike down unconstitutional provisions.
-The State Tribunal (Trybunał Stanu) has exclusive jurisdiction over indictments for crimes committed by the highest state officials, but it convenes very rarely.
+Two tribunals operate separately from the rest of the judiciary.
+The Constitutional Tribunal (Trybunał Konstytucyjny) rules on the compliance of challenged statutes with the Constitution and is the only court in Poland that can strike down laws and regulations.
+The State Tribunal (Trybunał Stanu), which convenes very rarely, has exclusive jurisdiction over criminal trials of the highest state officials.